Signal Research & Discovery

 Time encoding methods leverage cyclical representations of calendar features, converting temporal components into continuous signals that preserve their sequential nature.
 Autocorrelation analysis reveals persistent patterns and mean-reverting behaviors, essential for understanding market dynamics.

 Seasonal adjustments, implemented through techniques like differencing and detrending, help isolate underlying signals by removing systematic variations.
+When the goal is stationarity rather than seasonality, fractional differentiation reaches it while preserving the series’ memory, instead of erasing it the way ordinary differencing into returns does.
 These transformations, when strategically combined, create a robust framework for extracting actionable insights from financial time series data.

 Validation and Performance Metrics